 According to the Defense Counterintelligence and Security Agency (an agency of the Department of Defense), all applicants for a personnel security clearance submitted by a cleared contractor will be considered for interim eligibility.
 The Personnel Security Management Office for Industry reviews the Personnel Security Questionnaire (SF-86) and other files and systems.

 Interim eligibility is issued only when access to classified information is clearly consistent with the national security interests of the United States.
 It is issued at the same time as the initiation of the investigation and will generally remain in effect until the investigation is completed.
 At that time, the applicant is considered for final eligibility.

 The Defense Security Service issues the following statuses throughout the investigation to let candidates know what is happening during the process:

-Received – The investigative service provider (ISP) has acknowledged receipt of the investigation request and will be reviewing it for acceptability.
+- Received: The ISP has acknowledged receipt of the investigation request and will be reviewing it for acceptability.

-Unacceptable – The ISP determined the investigation request to be deficient.
-The applicant will then receive a message with the reason the request was rejected.
+- Unacceptable: The ISP determined the investigation request to be deficient.
+The applicant will then receive a message with the reason why the request was rejected.
 If the employee still requires a clearance, a new investigation request will need to be initiated and submitted with the corrected information.

-Closed – The ISP has completed the investigation and the investigation has been sent for adjudication.
+- Closed: The ISP has completed the investigation, and ithas been sent for adjudication.

 Delays in Investigations

-Security clearances are active only for the time when an individual occupies the original job for which the clearance was designated.
-A clearance holder may be re-investigated at any time, but a formal review is required after 5 years for a Top Secret clearance, 10 years for a Secret clearance, and 15 years for a Confidential clearance.
+Security clearances are active only for the time an individual holds the original job for which the clearance was designated.
+A clearance holder may be reinvestigated at any time, but a formal review is required after five years for a Top Secret clearance, ten years for a Secret clearance, and fifteenyears for a Confidential clearance.

-A clearance can be reactivated without going through the entire investigative process again, as long as the break in employment is fewer than 2 years and the original investigation is not more than 5, 10, or 15 years old for the Top Secret, Secret, and Confidential categories, respectively.
+However, the break in employment must have lasted less than two years, and the original investigation cannot be more than five, ten, or fifteenyears old for the Top Secret, Secret, and Confidential categories, respectively.